Climate Change Mitigation and Adaptation

 Natural Resources Protection and Climate Change

 With a higher frequency of intense precipitation events it is imperative that we do our best to protect our waterways at a watershed level.
 Green infrastructure strategies can help reduce the burden of increased precipitation that many Wisconsin communities are already dealing with.
-Learn more about how 1000 Friends is working with communities to implement green infrastructure.
+1000 Friends is partnering with community members throughout Wisconsin to implement green infrastructure solutions with emphases on watershed protection, community involvement and environmental education.
+Learn more.

 Land Use Planning and the Climate

 When discussing climate change mitigation strategies, the focus tends to be on energy – i.e. switching to renewables.
 An important area that is often overlooked is urban and regional land use planning.
 How communities are designed and how people move around them has both short and long-term consequences for mitigating and adapting to climate change.
+1000 Friends is advocating for dense, compact, and mixed-use communities; providing policy solutions that allow people to move around without driving; and encouraging zoning that allows for solar and energy efficient buildings and green instead of gray infrastructure – all in support of lower carbon future.
 Learn more.

 Read our Climate Change News.